gintsmurans/staticphp/README.md

 ### Gettings started

 Most quickest way to run your project is to use php's in-built server.
 To do that, cd into the _./somedir/application/public_ and run `php -S 0.0.0.0:8081`.
-Now open your **servers_ip:8081** (or **127.0.0.1:8081**) and staticphp first page should show up.
-By default, running as cli server, turns debugging on, but you can configure that in _./somedir/applications/config/config.php_ by settings $config['environment'] or $config['debug'].
+Now open your **server_ip:8081** (or **127.0.0.1:8081**) and staticphp first page should show up.
+By default, running staticphp with php's cli server, turns debugging on, but you can configure that in _./somedir/applications/config/config.php_ by settings $config['environment'] or $config['debug'] variable.

-_* Take a look at home controller in ./somedir/applications/controllers/home.php for basic usage.
-Base views in ./somedir/applications/views/ also shows the most basic usage of views._
+_* Take a look at home controller in ./somedir/applications/controllers/home.php and views in ./somedir/applications/views/ for their basic usage._

-_* TODO: Write usage guide_

 ### Components